 The six-reactor Fukushima Daiichi nuclear plant was badly damaged after the 11 March 2011 earthquake and tsunami knocked out cooling systems to reactors, leading to meltdowns and the release of radioactivity.

 Tens of thousands of residents were evacuated from an exclusion zone around the plant as workers battled to bring reactors under control.
 Tepco declared the reactors stable in December 2011.
+Members of the Fukushima Nuclear Accident Independent Investigation Commission were appointed to examine the handling of the crisis and make recommendations.

 The investigation included 900 hours of hearings and interviews with more than 1,000 people.